Strong partnerships with our vendors and suppliers, like War Shore Oyster Company, are the key to our success.

 What Makes War Shore Oyster Company Special

 Brad believes the success of War Shore is due to some key practices their team implements.
 To begin, War Shore is committed to ethical growing practices and sources oysters and shellfish only from trusted, vetted farmers and suppliers.
 The War Shore team settles for nothing less than the highest quality products.
-Last, Brad and Dave work to forage strong relationships with local farmers, suppliers, and chefs in the area.
+Last, Brad and Dave work to

 Why We Partner With War Shore Oyster Company